Oshoala scores to lift first silverware with Barcelona | Goal.com

 Since her arrival, the Blaugrana crumbled in the race for the Spanish Liga Iberdrola and the Women's Champions League titles, leaving the FC Robo product no chance to celebrate a silverware.

-Heading to Saturday's final, Oshoala had scored to help her side to a 5-1 win over the Seagulls in their opener in the pre-season competition at the Estadi Municipal Palamos Costa Brava on Thursday.
+Heading to Saturday's final, Oshoala had scored to help her side to a 5-1 win over the Seagulls in the pre-season competition at the Estadi Municipal Palamos Costa Brava on Thursday.

-The two-time Chinese Women's Super League title-winner started where she left off against the same opponents two days ago, as she almost put Barca in front but was denied two minutes into the encounter.
+The two-time Chinese Women's Super League title-winner started where she left off in their opener two days ago, as she almost put Barca in front but was denied two minutes into the encounter.

 In the 11th minute, last season's Liga Iberdrola runners-up came close for the opener but no one was there to finish off Oshoala's cross.